Zyhru/Zyhru/README.md

  </p>
   <div align=center>
   <h2>About Me</h2>
-  I'm a computer science major looking forward to becoming a Software Engineer.
+  Software Engineer.

-  I'm a Full Stack Developer and looking to enhance my skills and knowledge in becoming a better Software Engineer.
+  I love low-level programming and I'm always learning new things.
+I'm currently learning OpenGL, and soon to work with an ODRIOD.

   </div>
 </div>